TomHarrop/waspapollo/src/vvul/README.md

 "overridePlugins" : "true"

-8. Specify css for RNAseq reads to colour them by strand.
+8. If using HTML features for BAM files, specify css for RNAseq reads to colour them by strand.
+This is not needed for CanvasFeatures.
 Add the following to apollo_data/vvul/trackList.json:
-**FIXME**: is this necessary for canvasfeatures?

 "css" : "data/css/stranded_rnaseq.css"

 9. Load the organism into apollo
+**FIXME** API call for this